Logo light mode the Fabryk

 Even with just booking a few days in advanced, the prices on Spring Airlines Japan were a mere 34 euros, one way.
 Other budget airlines offer comparable prices, notably JetStar, giving you several options per day.

-New Chitose Airport is relatively well-connected to other major Japanese airports and also have flights to some foreign cities, like Seoul-Incheon, South Korea 🇰🇷 (where we flew to after Hokkaido)
+New Chitose Airport is relatively well-connected to other major Japanese airports and also have flights to some foreign cities, like Seoul-Incheon and Busan, South Korea 🇰🇷 (where we flew to after Hokkaido)

 Alternative Airport in Hokkaido: Asahikawa Airport